 This Example is intended to help you compare the cost of investing in the Portfolio's Institutional Shares with the cost of investing in other mutual funds.
 The Example assumes that you invest \$10,000 in the Portfolio for the time periods indicated and then hold or redeem all of your shares at the end of those periods.
-The Example also assumes that your investment has a 5% return each year and that the Portfolio's operating expenses remain the same.
+The Example also assumes that your investment has a 5% return each year and that the Portfolio's operating expenses remain the same, taking into account the fee waiver in the first year of each period.
 Although your actual costs may be higher or lower, based on these assumptions your costs would be: